 Coconut.
 Basil.
 Lime.
 Those are quite possibly 3 of my favorite flavors to cook with.
 I use lime in so many recipes and I love basil in all things Italian.
 I substitute coconut oil in place of other oils quite often.
 Recently though I put together the three flavors as a marinade on chicken and oh my, it is amazing and a new family favorite recipe!
 This Coconut Basil Lime Chicken is juicy and flavorful and can be cooked on the grill or roasted in the oven.
 It’s great served with roasted potatoes and veggies.
 You’re going to love it!

 - Basil to taste – Fresh Basil, dried basil, or basil paste

 - Chicken – I used bone in chicken breast but you can use your favorite cut

-This chicken will turn out best if you’re able to let it marinate for quite some time.
-I recommend several hours or overnight.
+This basil lime chicken will turn out best if you’re able to let it marinate for quite some time.
+I recommend several hours or even overnight.

 Cover the chicken with the basil.
 I love fresh basil and it’s flavor is amazing but for this recipe the basil paste works great!
 Sprinkle the chicken with the sea salt and the garlic salt if you like.

 Repeat the process on the second side of your chicken pieces.

 Squeeze the juice from the lime over the chicken pieces.
 Cover and let chicken set in the basil lime marinade for several hours or overnight.